Scalingo/cli/README.md

      projects-add     Create a project
      projects-update  Update a project
      projects-remove  Remove a project
-     projects-info    Gets information about a project
+     projects-details Get details about a project

    Public SSH Keys:
      keys         List your SSH public keys